19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [33/2008 wef 01/01/2009]

-(v) the supply (including the letting on hire) of any air container or sea container, which is used or to be used for the international transportation of goods and which complies with such other requirements as may be prescribed; or
+(v) the supply (including the letting on hire) of any air container or sea container, which is used or to be used for the international transportation of goods and which complies with such other requirements as may be prescribed;

-(w) prescribed services comprising the repair, maintenance or management of any air container or sea container, which is used or to be used for the international transportation of goods and which complies with such other requirements as may be prescribed.

 [33/2008 wef 01/01/2009]

+[19/2009 wef 01/01/2010]

+(w) prescribed services comprising the repair, maintenance or management of any air container or sea container, which is used or to be used for the international transportation of goods and which complies with such other requirements as may be prescribed ; or

+[33/2008 wef 01/01/2009]

+[19/2009 wef 01/01/2010]

+(x) the supply (including the letting or hire) of qualifying aircraft parts that are certified as airworthy by —

+(i) in relation to an aircraft that is not a military aircraft, a person certificated by a national civil aviation authority; and

+(ii) in relation to a military aircraft, the government owning that aircraft.

 [19/2009 wef 01/01/2010]